ghiscoding/aurelia-slickgrid/README.md

 One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to the Aurelia world.
 SlickGrid beats most other datagrids in terms of features, customizability & performance (running smoothly with even a million rows).
 Aurelia-Slickgrid is a wrapper on top of [Slickgrid-Universal](https://github.com/ghiscoding/slickgrid-universal/) (which is required), in the early beginning we used the `6pac/SlickGrid` fork but that was dropped in >=[v7.0](https://github.com/ghiscoding/aurelia-slickgrid/releases/tag/v7.0.3) since Slickgrid-Universal is now a standalone project.
 SlickGrid was also recently rewritten with browser native code (no more ~jQuery~ 🎉).

 ## Documentation
-📕 [Documentation](https://ghiscoding.gitbook.io/aurelia-slickgrid/getting-started/quick-start) website powered by GitBook (for version >=7, or use the [Wikis](https://github.com/ghiscoding/aurelia-slickgrid/wiki) for older versions).
+📕 [Documentation](https://ghiscoding.gitbook.io/aurelia-slickgrid/getting-started/quick-start) website powered by GitBook for version 7+ (_... or use the [Wikis](https://github.com/ghiscoding/Angular-Slickgrid/wiki) for older versions_).

 ## Installation